Texas Walnut | Little Black Walnut – Juglans microcarpa

 Texas Walnut Nuts

-The fruit is clear in October and May be single or 2 to 3 in a bunch.
+The tree fruits in October and May and maybe a single or 2 to 3 in a bunch.
 Fruit shape is spherical with a 2.8 to 3.2 cm in diameter and with a thin brown hairy casing.
 They are the smallest nuts of all the Juglans species.
 Nut meat is nutritious and of high quality.
 The Walnuts can be stored for long periods of time at low temperatures of 3 to 4 °C.

 Texas Walnut Propagation Methods